equinix/metal-cli/docs/metal_event_get.md

 ## metal event get

-Retrieves events for the current user, an organization, a project, a device, or the the details of a specific event.
+Retrieves events for the current user, an organization, a project, a device, or the details of a specific event.

 ### Synopsis